If you are a high school athlete thinking about playing a college sport, you need to consider your school before your team.

 If Scyocurka was just at Williams to play football, he might be a pretty miserable young man.
 He didn't pick Williams just because it had a good football team or that it was close to his Longmeadow home.

-"I was drawn to Williams particularly
+"I was drawn to Williams particularly because of football.

 This hits home for some of us.
 My son was cut from his college baseball team as a freshman.
 My nephew was just cut from his college basketball team after being on the team in his freshman season.
 Both young men continue to matriculate at their respective schools because they want to be at the school -- not simply because of their respective sports.